senaiapy/react-native-template-obytes-senaia/cli/README.md

 ## Contributors

-This starter is maintained by [Obytes mobile tribe team](https://www.obytes.com/team) and we welcome new contributors to join us in improving it.
+This starter is maintained by [Senaia mobile tribe team](https://www.senaia.com/team) and we welcome new contributors to join us in improving it.
 If you are interested in getting involved in the project, please don't hesitate to open an issue or submit a pull request.

 In addition to maintaining this starter kit, we are also available to work on custom projects and help you build your dream app.
-If you are looking for experienced and reliable developers to bring your app vision to life, please visit our website at [obytes.com/contact](https://www.obytes.com/contact) to get in touch with us.
+If you are looking for experienced and reliable developers to bring your app vision to life, please visit our website at [senaia.com/contact](https://www.senaia.com/contact) to get in touch with us.
 We would be happy to discuss your project in more detail and explore how we can help you achieve your goals.

 ## 🔥 How to contribute?